cleanlab/cleanlab-studio/docs/source/concepts/cl_columns.rst

 .. _suggested_label:
 ``suggested_label``
 ---------------
 Contains the suggested label for the sample.
-If the sample is not a label issue (``is_label_issue == False``), the suggested label will be empty.
+If the sample is not a label issue (``is_label_issue`` marked as ``False``), the suggested label will be empty.
 For samples with label issues, the suggested label is computed by Cleanlab studio.

 Outliers
 ========